Three Rules for Building Highly Usable Enterprise SaaS Solutions

 I believe reality is somewhere between.
 The challenge will be giving enterprise users consumer-grade ease of use with enterprise-grade security and compliance.

-At Syncplicity we have formulated three ways vendors can successfully offer highly usable—in fact beautiful—applications for the enterprise with zero compromise.
+At Syncplicity by Axway we have formulated three ways vendors can successfully offer highly usable—in fact beautiful—applications for the enterprise with zero compromise.

 Rule #1 – Build Beautiful and Frictionless Applications